 2018 Training Courses

 2018 training courses are listed below.
-Applications are still open for all these courses.
+Applications are still open for the courses yet to be delivered.
 You can download the application form by clicking here: PPTC Centre Based Application Form.

 Laboratory Health and Safety; and Quality Management Systems